MacKals/Node/README.md

 - SPI (2 headers)
 - UART (2 headers)

+This allows for reuse-it is possible to configure the analog sensor pins to operate as digital pins (if we do not go with a scheme of an external ADC).

 Addressing scheme:
-One char as address
-- SDI-12: use address from bus (a-z, 0-9)
-- Analog/UART/SPI: use address from header (A-Z)

-Avoid using the character range A-Z for the SDI bus to prevent conflict with the addresses used to configure headers etc.
+One uint8 as address corresponding to the digital pin the sensor is connected to.
+Some of the headers provide bus interfaces (SDI12, SPI), but due to the expansive IO of the system, these are assumed to each hold one device only.

 ### Configuring SDI-12 device addresses
 TODO: make instructions